-Teachers – Mr Gaywood and Mrs Stone
+Teachers – Mr Gaywood and Mrs Brown

 Over the year, the children spend time studying four topics.
 The first topic, Contrasts covers a range of science and geography skills and uses the word contrasts to identify opposites, such as night and day, northern and southern hemispheres, push and pull forces and contrasting colours, materials and design methods.
 In this topic the children carry out a study of the sun and the shadows created throughout the day; make puppet theatres and shadow puppets, and act out their own shadow puppet shows; create hand puppets out of textiles and design their own Christmas party hats to wear at the Christmas lunch.

 The topic, Through the Ages investigates history from the Stone Age, through the Bronze age and into the Iron Age and is a fascinating look at British pre-history with opportunities to create Stone Age cave paintings, learn about everyday life for the people in the Stone Age but also how the discovery of bronze and iron changed life forever.

 Our Castaway topic has lots of wonderful opportunities to explore what it would be like to survive on a deserted island as a castaway and incorporates, science, geography and problem solving.